X

 Age Spots, Sun Spots (Solar Lentigo), Liver Spots

-If you have a history of severe sunburns, then you are more likely to develop sun spots.
-Ultraviolet (UV) light from any source such as tanning beds may also lead up to the growth of sun spots.
-These agespots will develop as a result of melanin (the substance that gives your skin pigment) clumping together.
+If you have a history of severe sunburns, then you are more likely to develop sunspots.
+Ultraviolet (UV) light from any source, such as tanning beds, can accelerate skin aging and pigmentation issues.
+These age spots will develop as a result of melanin (the substance that gives your skin pigment) clumping together.

 Age Spot Treatment & Prevention

 Rigorous sun protection is one of the best ways to help fade and prevent more sun spots from developing.
-You can protect your skin and limit age spots by wearing sunscreen when outdoors during peak sun hours.
-There are also some specific treatments that can also help lighten sun spots.
+Applying broad-spectrum sunscreen when outdoors minimizes UV damage and limits the formation of pigment irregularities..
+There are also some specific treatments that can also help lighten sunspots.

-Sunspot treatment includes certain over-the-counter (OTC) creams, prescription creams, and other types of procedures that your dermatologist may perform.
+Sunspot treatment includes certain over-the-counter (OTC) brightening creams, prescription creams, and other types of dermatology procedures that your dermatologist may perform.
 OTC fade creams usually contain hydroquinone or retinol as their active ingredients.
-Your dermatologist will sometimes prescribe stronger versions of the hydroquinone, or a prescription medicine known as tretinoin.
+Your dermatologist will sometimes prescribe stronger versions of the hydroquinone or a prescription medicine known as tretinoin.
 Tretinoin is a type of medicine that is more potent than OTC retinol.

 Seborrheic Keratosis

-Seborrheic keratosis is a type of growth that may be dark in color and is most commonly seen on the face.
-However, seborrheic keratosis can appear anywhere on the body.
-These dark spots typically develop in adulthood and tend to increase in number as you age.
-Generally, we see these as a scaling, rough, dark, raised bump which may appear as though you could pick it off the skin.
-When we see seborrheic keratoses, there are usually multiple spots.
+Seborrheic keratosis is a type of benign skin growth that often appears dark in color, usually on the face.
+However, it can appear anywhere on the body.
+These spots typically develop in adulthood and tend to increase with age.

 Seborrheic Keratosis Treatment Options